learn-co-curriculum/dsc-pandas-data-cleaning-lab/README.md

 # modify this test.
 We are checking that all of the powers are present as
 # columns.)
 assert [power in heroes_and_powers_df.columns for power in powers_df.index]
-# (If you modified the value of heroes_df along the way, you mgith need to
+# (If you modified the value of heroes_df along the way, you might need to
 # modify this as well.
 We are checking that all of the attribute columns from
 # heroes_df are present as columns in the joined df)
 assert [attribute in heroes_and_powers_df.columns for attribute in heroes_df.columns]